 West Cliff Inn – A Four Sisters Inn – A renovated Victorian-style inn situated on a bluff across from the beach.
 For a classy historic hotel stay, look no further!

 NOTE: As I stated earlier, if you’re traveling in the summer, you can expect hotel prices to be expensive and lodging availability to be limited.
+Santa Cruz gets popular in the summertime!
 If you’re looking to save on lodging costs, you may be better off traveling during the off-season (when there’s more hotel availability at way lower prices).

-Alternatively, if visiting in the summer is a must, consider staying in nearby cities like San Jose, Scotts Valley, or Capitola.
-While searching for hotels or vacation rentals, be sure to include these cities in the mix.
-Search for Santa Cruz hotel pricing and availability on Priceline here.
+If visiting in the summer is a must, consider staying in nearby cities like San Jose, Scotts Valley, or Capitola.

 WHERE TO EAT IN SANTA CRUZ, CA